Incident Response Training

 - Understanding Indicators of Compromise (IR108)

-Indicators of Compromise (IOCs) are the digital and informational "clues" that incident responders use to detect, diagnose, halt, and remediate malicious activity in their networks.
+Indicators of compromise (IOCs) are the digital and informational “clues” that incident responders use to detect, diagnose, halt, and remediate malicious activity in their networks.
 This webinar provides an overview of IOCs for incident responders and those who work with them, introduces example scenarios and how IOCs can be used to trace activity and piece together a timeline of the threat, and discusses tools and frameworks to help incident responders use IOCs to detect, analyze, respond to, and report cyber threat activity.

 This webinar includes the following information and more:

-- Common attack methods: Learn the definition of ransomware, summary of its large-scale impacts, and how these attacks have developed over time.
+- Common attack methods: Learn the definition of ransomware, a summary of its large-scale impacts, and how these attacks have developed over time.
 The webinar will discuss common signs of a ransomware attack and how to respond if an attack is suspected.

 - Key Guidance for Organizations: CISA provides guidance for how to mitigate the impact of ransomware attacks and recover in the event of an attack.